Naming things is hard.

 Verbs are used for naming actions.

-Here you can find more detailed explenation.
+Here you can find a more detailed explanation.

 For Nouns we have: